binhngoc17/AppShop-FrontEnd/README.md

 # AppShop-FrontEnd

-This is a project to make a Rice shopping mobile application for VietNamese people.
+This is a project to make a Rice shopping mobile application for Vietnamese people.

 ## Features